souravsharma2112/UserManagementAPI/README.md

 # UserManagementAPI
-developing a User Management API that includes features such as user registraƟon, login, user profile management, and OTP-based login.
-This API will serve as the backend for a web applicaƟon.
-AddiƟonally, aŌer a user successfully signs up, an email confirmaƟon will be sent.
+developing a User Management API that includes features such as user registration, login, user profile management, and OTP-based login.
+This API will serve as the backend for a web application.
+Additonally, after a user successfully signs up, an email confirmation will be sent.